-To allocate color cells, call the ALLOC COLOR CELLS routine to allocate cells for a pseudocolor device or a gray scale device.
-Call the ALLOC COLOR PLANES routine to simulate a direct color device.
-See Section 5.2 for information about the direct color visual type.
+Use the ALLOC COLOR CELLS routine or ALLOC COLOR PLANES to allocate color resources.
+Either routine can be used; however, ALLOC COLOR CELLS allocates colors according to the pseudocolor model.
+The ALLOC COLOR PLANES routine allocates color resources according to a direct color model.
+See Section 5.2 for information about these color models.